 Location - A) The lands above the quarry are a possible location.
 These lands are under revocable permits to house stables at the current time but could transition to other uses.
-B) Another site to be considered is the state land mauka of the wastewater treatment plant.
+B) Another site to be considered is the State Department of Land and Natural Resources (DLNR) land mauka of the wastewater treatment plant.
 This site is flat and easier to develop.
 Drainage issues need to be resolved before this site can be used.